 Looking for the best packrafts in the UK?
 It can be difficult to find packrafts to buy, especially because packrafting hasn’t yet caught on here in the same way as it has elsewhere.
 However, there are possibilities, if you know where to find them.
-Discover some of the top options available so you can strike out on your next adventure.
+This post will help you discover some of the top options available so you can strike out on your next adventure.

 Packrafting is the solution to going on an adventure if you’re travelling over both water and land.
 For many, a packraft or inflatable kayak is an entry-level purchase when getting into paddling.
 It’s easy to carry anywhere, so you don’t need to mess about with roof racks or trailers, or even have a car.
 With a packraft, you could travel around using public transport, cycling and walking, and still paddle where you please.